Granholm Recognizes October as Breast Cancer Awareness MonthContact: James McCurtis Jr. (517) 241-2112Agency: Community Health

 - Be between the ages of 40-64

 Women who are diagnosed with breast cancer through the BCCCP may be eligible to receive Medicaid for cancer treatment.
-Since the program began in 1991, more than 180,000 women have been screened through the BCCCP with more than 3,000 breast cancers diagnosed.
+Since the program began in 1991, over 130,500 women have been screened through the BCCCP with nearly 2,400 breast cancers diagnosed.

 For more information on the BCCCP, please call 800-922-6266 or visit www.michigancancer.org/bcccp.